waterswv/bryan-mierke-100-days-of-code/README.md

 **Day 18** Nodes querystring module has a parse & stringify method to generate a key:value pair object from a qrystr & vice versa respectively. `querystring.parse(search=food&limit=5) // results in {search: food, limit: 5}`

 **Day 19** Continuing with nodes qs module.
 You can have custom separator and assignment args passed respectively 2nd and 3rd. i.e. querystring.parse('search:food%limit:5%offset:2', '%', ':')

+**Day 20** Use reduce to find the smallest value in an object.
+Use Object.keys(Your_Obj_Variable) to grab the keys then pass in the object & keys to a reduce function.
+Code sample below.

 ## Code Samples